cdapio/cdap/docs/developer-guide/source/debugging.rst

 Where to Go Next
 ================
-Now that you've had an introduction to Continuuity Reactor, take a look at:
+Now that you've fixed all your bugs with Continuuity Reactor, take a look at:

-- `Operating a Continuuity Reactor <operations.html>`__,
+- `Reactor Security <security.html>`__,
-  which covers putting Continuuity Reactor into production.
+  which covers enabling security in a production Continuuity Reactor.